Zone-organization/Nuclear-Engine/README.md

   - Support PhysX or Bullet Physics Library.
   - Support A Uber Shader instead of GLSL , HLSL.
   - Support Text Renderering With immediate mode GUI.
-  - Support 2D Renderer and its classes.
   - There are more but these are the most important...

 ### Building
-You need Visual Studio 2017 15.4.2 to build it and look at Deps section
+Currently Visual Studio 2017 15.5.5 to build it and look at Deps section

+### Architecture
+Features:
+  - All frequently called API functions and classes are 100% allocated on the Stack.
+  - Design allows you to take advantage of its flexability and define your own renderers!
+  - No Dynamic Inheritance or slow Function Pointers in any API call!

+Summary:
+Designed for Speed & Med-End Machines unlike other engine such as unreal engine that requires high end system requirements or amazon lamburyard that takes whole your HDD Space.

+Detailed Description:
+It is designed to support multiple renderers such as OpenGL3 And DirectX11, where on some platforms as windows you can choose one of them at runtime, which will cost you the smallest amount of performance since the engine is build to avoid Heap Allocations and Bad Core design as dynamic inheritance (which uses slow function pointers behind the scene), Most of the RenderAPI calls are usually designed in a way that lets you choose the renderer in debug so you can check that your game works on all renderers and at build time the engine chooses the best renderer for your platform to remove the entire API calling overhead.

 ### Required Deps
   - Glew
-  - OpenAL
-  - Assimp
-  - Windows API (Which has DirectX & XAudio)
+  - Windows 32 API (SDK) (Which has DirectX & XAudio)